krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

 # 4.1 &nbsp; Array

-An <u>array</u> is a linear data structure that operates as a lineup of similar items, stored together in a computer's memory in contiguous spaces.
-It's like a sequence that maintains organized storage.
-Each item in this lineup has its unique 'spot' known as an <u>index</u>.
-Please refer to Figure 4-1 to observe how arrays work and grasp these key terms.
+An <u>array</u> is a linear data structure that stores elements of the same type in contiguous memory space.
+The position of an element in the array is called the element's <u>index</u>.
+Figure 4-1 illustrates the main concepts and storage method of arrays.

 ![Array definition and storage method](array.assets/array_definition.png){ class="animation-figure" }

 <p align="center"> Figure 4-1 &nbsp; Array definition and storage method </p>

-## 4.1.1 &nbsp; Common operations on arrays
+## 4.1.1 &nbsp; Common Array Operations

-### 1. &nbsp; Initializing arrays
+### 1. &nbsp; Initializing Arrays

-Arrays can be initialized in two ways depending on the needs: either without initial values or with specified initial values.
-When initial values are not specified, most programming languages will set the array elements to $0$:
+We can choose between two array initialization methods based on our needs: without initial values or with given initial values.
+When no initial values are specified, most programming languages will initialize array elements to $0$:

 === "Python"